Should I apply directly?

 How do I find out about the status of my direct application?

-If you are a domestic student and you have applied to a Higher Education program, you should be notified of the status of your application within 48 hours*.
 If your application is successful, you will be notified by receiving an offer letter to your nominated email address.
 If your application has been submitted without sufficient supporting documentation, the Admissions Office will need to contact you, therefore causing a delay in the assessment of your application.
 Visit our Preparing Your Application page for further details on the type of information you should attach to your application.

 If you would like to speak with someone about the status of your application, please call 1800 FED UNI (1800 333 864) between the hours of 9am and 5pm, Monday to Friday.
 A staff member will be happy to direct your call to the appropriate person.